apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 limitations under the License.
 -->

-# Deploy Python Pipelines on Kubernetes via the Flink Runner
+# Deploy Python pipelines on Kubernetes using the Flink runner

 [Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/) acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
 With the operator, we can simplify deployment and management of Apache Beam pipelines.